TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

 I have already created this subflow for you, we just need to import it, and tweak it a little.

 1. Control Hub > Contact Center > Flows > Subflows > Manage > Create > Import
-   1. Import the file from the download link
+   1. Import the file from this [folder](https://github.com/TeamCCEP/teamccep.github.io/tree/master/assets/files/WebexAPIFromWxCC)
 2. Now with the Flow Designer open, perform the following:
    1. Edit Flow variable `params` with the values from your notes:
       1. `global_variable`